wpsmartpay/wp-smartpay/readme.txt

 == Changelog ==
 = [2.7.7] =
-* Feat - Add message to the receipt page if webhook delayed.
+* Feat - Add a message to the receipt page if the webhook is delayed.
 * Fix - Debug log message for PayPal was not shown properly.
-* Fix - Form layout override by template.
+* Fix - Form layout override by the template.

 = [2.7.6] =
 * Fix - Form modal was not visible properly.